-Forward Mutual recently held its annual policyholders meeting and, as is done every year, both CEO Lois Wiedenhoeft and our CPA discussed its financial report.
+Forward Mutual recently held its annual policyholders meeting and, as is done every year, CEO and President Lois Wiedenhoeft and our CPA discussed its financial report.
 While often referred to as dry subject matter, an accounting of the year’s financial activity is an important story of the mutual’s strength and security.

 Here is a bit of accounting history and changes along the way

 For the first 70 years of their operation, Ixonia Mutual Insurance Company and Watertown Mutual Insurance Company both charged their policyholders a post assessment for each loss as it occurred.
 During the 1940s, mutuals increased their coverage to include supplemental perils, hail, theft, and vandalism.
 Of course, this increased their coverage costs as well.
 To compensate, both Ixonia Mutual and Watertown Mutual began charging their policyholders an annual policy premium; that is, they charged in advance for the claims they expected in the upcoming year.

 Comparatively speaking, keeping the books during these first one hundred years was fairly straightforward.
 The accounting was done on a cash basis, meaning the treasurer recorded revenue as it was received and expenses as they were paid.
 Both Ixonia Mutual and Watertown Mutual and their policyholders could easily note their financial strengths simply by the amount of assets.

 All this changed in 1967, when Wisconsin Legislative Bill 296 allowed mutuals to write packaged insurance policies.
 These new policies required policyholders to pay “advanced premiums.”
 This meant they paid on the date the policy was written and it covered their property for the next 12 months.